EliAndrewC/l7r/rules/01-character_creation.md

 ## Skills

-Your character's skills are divided into basic and advanced.
+Your character's skills are divided into **basic** and **advanced**.
 Every skill begins at 0 and must be raised 1 point at a time, to a maximum of 5.
 Raising a basic skill to 1 or 2 costs 2 XPs, and raising it above that costs 3 XPs.
 Raising an advanced skill to 1 or 2 costs 4 XPs, and raising it above that costs twice the new value of the skill in XP.

 ## Rolling Dice

 L7R uses exclusively 10-sided dice.
-Unless stated otherwise, a die that rolls a 10 is rerolled, and the numbers are added together.
+Unless stated otherwise, a die that rolls a 10 is **rerolled**, and the numbers are added together.
 Because this repeats every time the die comes up 10, any single die has a potentially infinite range.

 Every skill rolls with its associated Ring, and the higher roll, the better the result.
-The two numbers that define a roll are the dice rolled and the dice kept.
+The two numbers that define a roll are the **dice rolled** and the **dice kept**.
 The dice rolled is the sum of the skill and Ring being used.
 The dice kept equals the Ring only, and this indicates how many of the rolled dice are added together.

 ## Void Points